This information has been superseded by new ATAGI advice for early 2023 COVID-19 booster doses and will be updated shortly.

 How do I monitor and report adverse events?

-Residential aged care facilities must monitor residents for any side effects after vaccination.
+Residential aged care homes must monitor residents for any side effects after vaccination.
 These are usually mild and go away within 2 days.
 They include:

 - pain or swelling at the injection site

 - muscle pain

 - joint pain.